AndreaRibuoli/RIBY/README.md

     :SQL_UNIC_DATA: 99
 ```

-This value is so relevant that I decided to hardcode its value *Connect* class *initialize* function:
+This value is so relevant that I decided to hardcode its setting in *Connect* class *initialize* function:

 ``` ruby
 class Connect